lnishan/dbhw4/README.md

 ➔ Reduce system call overheads

 * A self-implemented and faster `vector`
-➔ No overheads sacrificed for standard compliance
+➔ No overheads induced by standard compliance and "good" design practices
 ➔ Significantly less memory reallocations due to more redundancies

 * Compact and uniform file format